I’ve always embraced technology, especially ‘The Internet’. However, if you had told me 10 years ago that blogging would pay my living…

 Personally, I find the following to be the most common spins you can use to differentiate your blog – you can use more than one at a time:

 - Specialized on a sub-topic (e.g. food > vegan food > vegan food for athletes).
+If your blog is successful you can also slowly branch out into broader topics later.

 - Go the extra mile and provide information your competitors don’t.